-climate-related issues into o which climate-related ues are integrated Scope of board- level oversight Please explain meetings Revi plans Revi mana Revi budg Revi busi Settii Moni prog targe Applicabl e> CEO briefs the Board on climate related issues.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Scope of board- level oversight Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring and overseeing progress against goals and targets for addressing climate- related issues Applicabl e> CEO briefs the Board on climate related issues.
 Especially risks and opportunities related to upcoming regulations are discussed in the Board.
 The strategies, action plans and budget requirements to realize these action plans are all discussed and approved in the Executive Board.
 During the reporting year the board was briefed about CORSIA and Turkish ETS which are upcoming regulations on GHG emissions from the aviation industry.